About Witbe QoE Snapshots

 Each snapshot is composed of several analytical frames, highlighting interesting findings about the KPIs that were measured.
 In our last QoE Snapshot, we looked at who was the best OTT Video Mobile App in the UK.
 This time, we are publishing a look at the quality of six major OTT apps on Apple TV in the United States: Netflix, Amazon Prime Video, Hulu, Sling TV, PlayStation Vue, and YouTubeTV.

-The environment for this Snapshot consisted in a Witbe “Video & Media” Mini Robot hosted in the Witbe San Jose Office and connected to an Apple TV (4th generation) running tvOS 12.1.
+The environment for this Snapshot consisted of a Witbe “Video & Media” Mini Robot hosted in the Witbe San Jose Office and connected to an Apple TV (4th generation) running tvOS 12.1.

 The six US OTT video streaming apps tested were: Netflix, Amazon Prime Video, Hulu, Sling TV, PlayStation Vue, and YouTubeTV.
 VOD assets were randomly selected from the Popular Content section of each app, with similar type of content (no sports, no cartoon, etc.).